 - When the work is complete, the remaining repair costs are issued to the contractor.

-203k Breakdown of Costs
+203k breakdown of costs

 - 203k Inspection fees: 2 inspections at $150 each.
 These ensure that the work is being done to FHA standards.

 - 203k Title update fee: $150.
 This fee protects the title in case the builder puts any liens on the property for disputed pay regarding the construction work on the home.
-If any liens are placed on the home, this fee ensures the FHA loan will remain in first position on title.
+If any liens are placed on the home, this fee ensures the FHA loan will remain in the first position on the title.

 - 203k Supplemental Origination Fee: 1.5% of the rehab costs, or $350, whichever is greater.
 This fee is charged for the extra work involved in setting up and managing the escrow account.